 9) Catch Your Breath

 You should be able to keep up a conversation as you’re running.
 If you’re gasping for breath, it’s time to slow your pace or take a walking break.
 Don’t punish yourself for needing this break.
 Remember, you’ll get better the more you run.
+Use this break to sip water, don’t drink it too quickly or you’ll end up with a stitch!

 10) Don’t Overdo It

 The moment you decide you want to run, you’re a runner.
 Be willing to start at the bottom and work your way up.
-Don’t overtax yourself and don’t see tiredness as failure.
+Don’t overtax yourself and don’t see tiredness as a failure.
 Listen to your body and be attentive to your own needs.
 Pretty soon, you’ll be running with the best of them.